 Walk the Hanging Bridges

 Monteverde owes a large part of its popularity to the hanging bridges in the cloud forest.
 Get up high in the forest canopy by way of these bridges which range up to 800 feet long and 2400 feet in altitude (240 meters to 730 meters).

 Try Delicious Monteverde Ice Cream and Coffee

 The reason why Monteverde has such great ice cream dates back to their founders, a group of Quakers who were looking for a peaceful area in Costa Rica suitable for dairy farming.
 They found that the weather, beautiful mountains and high altitude fulfilled all of their needs, thus putting Monteverde on the map as a leading dairy farming area.

 Even though tourism is now their leading source of income for the locals, many still have dairy farms and make delicious ice cream, which for the most part, you can only find in Monteverde!
 There is a great ice cream shop in Santa Elena downtown next to the Amy’s Restaurant and there is also a Monteverde Cheese Factory where you can sample various cheese and diary products.

 Watch the Sunset from Cerro Plano View Point

 From Monteverde, you can see both Pacific and Atlantic as it sits at the top of the Tilaran mountain range.
-There are several view points where you can get an incredible view of the islands in the Pacific and watch the sunset go down behind the mountain.
+There are several view points of the Pacific islands to watch the sunset.

 Climb Up the Giant Ficuses

 One of the most unique things to do in Monteverde is to climb up the giant ficus trees.
 These ficus trees, or “strangler trees” become empty as they take over another tree, growing their roots downwards and growing upwards at the same time.
 Eventually the center part dies with the ficus still living, leaving only the outer shell which you can climb up in.